 I would liken investing without an investment strategy, like dieting without a plan.
 Sure, you can lose weight through sheer will and effort but engaging a dietician will help.

 Although they are not absolutely necessary, they greatly increase your success rate.

 However, like dieting, there is no one size fit all investment strategy.

 TL;DR: Best Investment Strategies to Consider

-- It also depends on your investment timeline, how involved up want to be in the investment process and your tolerance for risk
+- It also depends on your investment timeline, how involved you want to be in the investment process and your tolerance for risk

 - Like food, variety is the spice of investing.
 There are many investors who take elements of investing strategies and fuse them to create a personalised strategy that is best for them.

 There is more than one way to approach investing, but here are some of the more popular tried and tested investment strategies to get you started.

 1. Buy and Hold Investment Strategy

 First up we have the passive buy and hold investment strategy.
 Investors who subscribe to this strategy have a long investment horizon and hold their stocks for long periods of time.